sathwik92/Laplace2D/README.md

 # Laplace's equation in Two dimensions solved using the Finite Element Method

-An Example code to solve the scalar Laplace's problem in two-dimensions (2D) using finite element method (FEM) implemented within a Parallel Computing Environment.
+An Example code to solve the scalar Laplace's problem in two-dimensions (2D) using finite element method (FEM) implemented within an MPI-based Parallel Computing Environment.
 Here we have applied Dirichlet boundary conditions with 3 sides of the rectangle as zero and one side as a sine function.

 We perform discretization within unstructured 2D triangles.
 Mesh files are included in the mesh/ folder.